-Moshe Weitzberg cannot meet the needs of the half-million people with autism spectrum disorder who will be unemployed or underemployed if workplaces in the U.S. fail to become more neurologically diverse.
-But he can chip away at the problem.
-With the help of someone like Lazar, he can improve the lives of his son and the sons and daughters of others, autistic children who enter adulthood with uncertain futures and momentous questions regarding employment.
+His father cannot meet the needs of the half-million people with autism who will be unemployed or underemployed if workplaces in the U.S. fail to become more neurologically diverse.
+But he chips away at the iceberg.
+With the help of someone like Lazar, he tries to improve the lives of his son and others, young people with autism who enter adulthood amid uncertain futures and momentous questions regarding employment.

 And he exudes a paternal gleam when he tells the story of Lazar’s attention and the social component of Aspiritech making demonstrative differences in the life of one former employee.
 “He came to our fundraiser event and he spoke in front of everybody, kind of almost impromptu — we didn't even know he was going to talk,” Moshe Weitzberg says of his former staff member.
 “And he talked about how much Aspiritech helped him get the confidence to get another job.
 He was at a point before where he was demoralized — he kind of gave up on finding work.
 He got to Aspiritech and found out how valuable he is.”

 Moshe Weitzberg insists that this is not the archetypal success story at Aspiritech.
 He’s not training people with the intention of sending them off to other jobs.
 Aspiritech is like any other workplace, he says, and would benefit from staff longevity and internal promotion among employees.
 But it is clear he is proud.
 “He knows he can come back,” Moshe Weitzberg says.
 “We’ll send them out to see if they can survive in the marketplace, but they know they can come back.”